|Columbia University Archives|

 At a Glance

-The Collection consists of a variety of materials, including correspondence, memorandum, reports, notes, committee minutes, flyers, announcements, and publications.
+The Collection consists of a variety of materials, including correspondence, memorandum, reports, notes, committee minutes, flyers, announcements, student information cards, and publications.
 It documents both the routine responsibilities and tasks of the Dean's office as well as the extraordinary events shaping the GSAS.
 It also reflects the relationship between the GSAS and other University divisions, the broader academic world, and the community at large.

 Using the Collection